imesh97/tunetype/README.md

 The classifier uses:
 - Text cleaning (removing special characters, converting to lowercase)
-- CountVectorizer with English stop words removal and unigram/bigram features
+- CountVectorizer with English stop words removal and unigram features only
 - Multinomial Naive Bayes algorithm

+This implementation specifically uses only unigrams (single words) rather than including bigrams.
+This design choice ensures that repeated words (like "yeah yeah") are treated as separate occurrences of the same word rather than as a distinct phrase.
+This approach:
+1. Simplifies the feature space
+2. Avoids potential issues with sparse or overfit features
+3. Makes visualization and interpretation more straightforward

 This implementation is well-suited for text classification tasks like lyrics categorization.